After 61 Years, America’s Busiest Highway Is Almost Complete

 Interstate 95, the country’s most used highway, will finally run as one continuous road between Miami and Maine by the late summer.
 The interstate’s infamous “gap” on the Pennsylvania and New Jersey border will be closed, turning I-95 into an unbroken river of concrete more than 1,900 miles long.
 In so doing, it will also mark a larger milestone, say transportation officials—the completion of the original United States interstate system.

 Construction to fix the I-95 gap began more than eight years ago in Pennsylvania, but it has now reached its final stage.
-This week, the New Jersey Department of Transportation began switching out road signs in preparation for the switch.
+This week, the New Jersey Department of Transportation began switching out road signs in preparation for the change.

 But I-95’s completion isn’t a standalone feat.
 Local transportation planners claim it will herald a larger accomplishment.